Start Here, Finish Anywhere.

 Visit the Michigan Transfer Network website to see how your credits would transfer to colleges and universities in Michigan.

-Many 4-year institutions award scholarships to transfer students who have earned at least thirty transferable credits and with a minimum 3.0 cumulative GPA.
+Many four-year institutions award scholarships to transfer students who have earned at least thirty transferable credits and with a minimum 3.0 cumulative GPA.
 Transfer scholarships vary so be sure to ask your transfer institution what their requirements are.

 Jack Kent Cooke Undergraduate Transfer Scholarship